 At XPO 2018 we were proud to welcome IBM as our headline sponsor.
-After his presentation on ‘Data Storage; Digital Transformation and Multi-Cloud Software’, we spoke to Software Defined Storage Leader UKI, Matt Fordham, to get his thoughts on artificial intelligence, machine learning and the future of flash.
+After his presentation on ‘Data Storage; Digital Transformation and Multi-Cloud Software’, we spoke to Software Defined Storage Leader UKI, Matt Fordham IBM, to get his thoughts on artificial intelligence, machine learning and the future of flash.

 “Customers are getting flash at a lower cost than ever before.”